 David Amram’s version

 David Amram & I both knew Gunther Schuller.
 Schuller was Amram’s French horn teacher at Manhattan School.
 I knew Schuller form my years at Tanglewood in the 80s.
 Gunther sat in on rehearsals of Jemnitz Triosonate for guitar, violin, & viola.
 Louis Krasner coached.
 Gunther conducted Louis Andriessen’s De Staat at Tanglewood.
-John Dirac was the other guitarist.
 A few years later Gunther conducted the NY Philharmonic’s De Staat on the Horizons Festival.
 David Starobin played the other guitar part and Scott Kuney played bass.
-The brass players were super obnoxious.
-They didn’t like guitars in the orchstra and the hazed Gunther mercilessly.
+The brass players were obnoxious.
+They didn’t like guitars in the orchstra and they hazed Gunther Schuller mercilessly.
 Andriessen was so hopeful after the first rehearsal.
 It came together so quickly, but it got worse in each successive rehearsal and he was disappointed with the performance.
 I last saw Gunther at The Stone in 2014(?).
-He was there to hear the solo guitar piece by his student Mohammed Fairouz.
+He was there to hear the solo guitar piece that I was performing, a work by his student Mohammed Fairouz.

 Leon Fleisher’s verion

-I was at Curtis with Bridge Records records for the recording of Leon Fleisher’s album, All the Things You Are.
-Included on that CD is George Pearle’s set of pieces.
+I was at Curtis with the Starobins and Bridge Records for the recording of Leon Fleisher’s album, All the Things You Are.
+Included on that CD is set of 3 piano solos by George Pearle.
 The set is dedicated to Leon Fleisher.
 Each movement is dedicated to someone who was fired from Tanglewood, including Richard Ortner.

 Richard Ortner was the one who called me every summer throughout the 80s with the great news that I was needed for guitar parts at Tanglewood.
 I was sometimes working at our family friend’s hobby farm, an equine spa for race horses.
 I was mucking out stalls.
 A high point was driving the tractor with its trailor full of muck.
 The call from Richard Ortner commuted my sentence at the equine spa.